Uploading Documents

 Rather than reading through each file individually, you get a clear, connected view of the patient’s background which helps you move faster and make more informed decisions.

-1. Open the upload document tool
+## 1. Open the upload document tool

-2. Choose the files you want to include
+## 2. Choose the files you want to include

-Select the documents that belong a patient you are review.
+Select the documents that belong to a patient you are reviewing.
 You can mix and match file formats: for example, upload a PDF of prior notes, a TIFF of a scanned referral, and a few JPG images of lab reports all at once.
 You can browse for the files on your computer or simply drag and drop them into the upload window.
 The system will process them together to build a unified view of that patient’s history.

 Make sure you are only uploading documents that belong to the same patient and that there are enough medical files to create a summary.
 Mixing files from different patients will create incorrect or incomplete results.

-3. Explore the Patient Context
+## 3. Explore the Patient Context

 Once the upload is complete, our AI will generate an overview that brings together key details from across all the documents you provided.
 This view gives you an understanding of the patient’s medical history, showing relevant clinical events, social history, family history, medications, labs, images, surgical history, vitals, upcoming follow-ups and relevant providers so you can quickly get oriented before diving deeper or asking specific questions.

-4. Ask Questions About the Patient
+## 4. Ask Questions About the Patient

 After reviewing the AI summary, you can dig deeper by asking questions directly from the uploaded documents.
 Abstractive Health will bring in the most relevant and up-to-date scientific evidence from leading medical journals to give you contextually informed answers.